-Re-pack your bags everyone!
-We are here to tell you that video conferencing does have major benefits for business communication, it does not fully replace travel for business.
+While video conferencing does have major benefits for business communication, it does not fully replace travel.
 Video technology vendors used to tell businesses that video conferencing would help eliminate travel expenses and reimbursements by allowing users to communicate face-to-face without actually being there.
 While that may be technically true, business relationships don’t really work that way in practice.
 The video replacing travel myth was a simplistic way to help early adopters quantify the value and advantages of video conferencing, but we now know more about the real video conferencing cost benefits and where you are most likely to see them.
 Hint: It won’t be in a total removal of travel expenses.

 It should be clearly stated that you can’t really trade travel for face to face communication.
 If you could, cell phones, email, digital cameras, computers, and the internet would have all reduced travel drastically by now, but instead, we’ve seen a steady increase in all types of travel.
 Travel is the ultimate way to connect, and that will probably never change, especially for business.

 The most important reason that travel is irreplaceable is that a typical business trip is not only about meetings, but spending time in the other company’s environment and getting to know the employees on a deeper level.
 All road warriors know that it is often the happy hours, factory tours, and business lunches where deals are made.
 This is particularly true when you are looking to impress clients or get to core issues of business process.
 For example, although they were able to reduce travel with video conferencing, employees at Accenture still found themselves on the road a lot.
 “You don’t learn about other cultures in telepresence…You get things from being there, over breakfast and dinner, building relationships face to face.”